neclimdul/marketo-rest/docs/Lead/Api/CampaignsApi.md

 Get Campaign By Id

 Returns the record of a campaign by its id.
-Required Permissions: Read-Only Campaigns, Read-Write Campaigns<br><br>Note: This endpoint has been superceded.
-Use <a href=\"/rest-api/endpoint-reference/asset-endpoint-reference/#!/Smart_Campaigns/getSmartCampaignByIdUsingGET\">Get Smart Campaign by Id</a> endpoint instead.
+Required Permissions: Read-Only Campaigns, Read-Write Campaigns<br><br><b>Note: This endpoint has been superceded.</b>  Use <a href=\"/rest-api/endpoint-reference/asset-endpoint-reference/#!/Smart_Campaigns/getSmartCampaignByIdUsingGET\">Get Smart Campaign by Id</a> endpoint instead.

 ### Example
 ```php